Rancho Potrero de Santa Clara: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Potrero de Santa Clara was filed with the Public Land Commission in 1852, and the grant was patented to Robert F. Stockton in 1861.
+A second claim was filed by José M. Fuentes, but was rejected due to lack of evidence.

 In the 1862 Stockton sold the rancho to Charles B. Polhemus and Henry Newhall, who planned to run railroad tracks through the valley.

+Landmark status

+On September 15, 1981, the State Historic Preservation Office designated the first successful introduction of the Honey bee to California as a California historical landmark #945.
+A description on the commemorative plaque reads: "Here, on the 1,939-acre Rancho Potrero de Santa Clara, Christopher A. Shelton in early March 1853 introduced the honeybee to California.
+In Aspinwall, Panama, Shelton purchased 12 beehives from a New Yorker and transported them by rail, 'bongo,' pack mule, and steamship to San Francisco.
+Only enough bees survived to fill one hive, but these quickly propagated, laying the foundation for California's modern bee-keeping industry."